vesko-vujovic/vesko-vujovic.github.io/content/posts/duckdb-in-postgres.md

 *So, from the picture one thing is clear, **DuckDB does not support indexes**, which is why we have situations where query with DuckDB is slower*.

-## Motherduck performance statment for this duo.
+## Motherduck performance statment for this duo

 ``` bash